Trump, stymied on wall, to send troops to U.S.-Mexico border

 In 2010, President Barack Obama sent National Guard troops to the U.S.-Mexican border to provide intelligence, surveillance and reconnaissance support to U.S. Border Patrol agents.

-(Reporting by Jeff Mason, Richard Cowan and Phil Stewart; Ben Klayman in Chicago; Writing by Mohammad Zargham; Editing by Kevin Drawbaugh and Sandra Maler)
+(Reporting by Jeff Mason, Richard Cowan and Phil Stewart in Washington, Ben Klayman in Chicago and Julia Love in Mexico City; Writing by Mohammad Zargham; Editing by Kevin Drawbaugh and Sandra Maler)